* Aramco targets large European refiners of Russian oil

 Saudi Arabia has made a deep cut to its official selling prices for oil.
 Arab Light and Arab Medium barrels were offered at selling price of $25-28 per barrel on CIF Rotterdam basis, traders said.

-Russia's main blend Urals has been offered slightly higher than $30 per barrel on CIF Rotterdam basis, according to Refinitiv Eikon data. <URL-NWE-E>
+Russia's main blend Urals has been offered slightly higher that $30 per barrel on CIF Rotterdam basis, according to Refinitiv Eikon data. <URL-NWE-E>

 "We are happy with our allocation.
-The requests for April were confirmed.
-I look forward to May if prices remain that attractive", a trader with a European oil company involved in the talks told Reuters.
+The requests for April was confirmed.
+I look forward to May if prices remain that attractive," a trader with a European oil company involved in the talks told Reuters.

 European oil refiners including Total, BP, Eni and SOCAR have all had allocations for additional Saudi crude oil supplies in April confirmed, the sources said.